 There are 4 easy ways to get in touch with us:

-Give our Customer Services team a ring on 0330 333 3006.
-Our lines are open Monday to Friday 8am to 6pm (excluding public holidays).
+Give our Customer Service team a ring on 0330 333 3006.
+Our lines are open Monday to Friday 8am – 8pm (excluding public holidays) and 9am – 5.30pm at weekends.
 This is the fastest way to raise a complaint with us.
 We will do our best to resolve your complaint on the call, but sometimes we will need to look into things in more detail and reaching a resolution may take longer.

 By our portal

 On our portal page, you will see a link to raise a complaint.
 Complete the form to let us know what went wrong and what we can do to put this right for you.
 We always aim to resolve complaints in the first instance and respond within 10 working days, but this isn’t as quick as calling us.
 To help speed up this process, please make sure you answer any questions we asked you accurately and with as much detail as possible.

 It’s not as quick, but if you prefer to send us a letter, you can write to us at:

 Please remember to include your account number, address, and contact details so that we can get back to you as quickly as possible.
 Your letter will be acknowledged within 2 working days of receipt and we aim to resolve all written complaints within 28 days once we’ve received them.
 If you do not receive an acknowledgement within 2 working days, please contact us on 0330 333 3006 to confirm that we have received your complaint.

 Resolving your complaint